Complex Regional Pain Syndrome triggers to watch out for

-People living with chronic pain know first-hand, its debilitating effects.
+People living with Complex Regional Pain Syndrome know first-hand, its debilitating effects.
 They may not realize what common triggers aggravate their health conditions or what triggers the onset of their pain.
-Are you a victim of chronic pain?
+Are you a victim of Complex Regional Pain Syndrome?
 You may find it enlightening and beneficial to keep “a pain journal.”
 Knowledge and awareness are powerful tools in pain management.
 Pain management is not simply the act of controlling your pain.
 Pain management is a comprehensive process, which includes learning and application procedures.

 - Learn what parts of your life you can control.